-• Fort Stevens had been an active military installation until 1947
+• Fort Stevens was an active military installation until 1947

 • The park offers opportunities for hiking, fishing, and various water activities

-Located 10 miles west of Astoria, Fort Stevens was built in 1864 and remained an active military defense installation until 1947.
-Fort Stevens guarded the mouth of the Columbia River during a period from the Civil War era until the end of World War II.
-The name was given after former governor of the Washington Territory General Isaac Stevens, who was killed in Virginia in 1862.
+Located 10 miles west of Astoria, Fort Stevens was built in 1864 and remained an active military installation until 1947.
+It guarded the mouth of the Columbia River from the Civil War era until the end of World War II.
+The fort was named after General Isaac Stevens, a former governor of the Washington Territory, who was killed in Virginia in 1862.

-The early 20th century was characterized by the significant development of the military site.
-Eight concrete gun batteries and Battery Russell were built in the fort to defend the Oregon territory.
-Battery Russell is located south of other gun batteries and faced the ocean.
+The military site saw significant development in the early 20th century.
+Eight concrete gun batteries and Battery Russell were constructed to defend the Oregon Territory.
+Battery Russell, located south of the other gun batteries, faced the ocean.

-On Sunday, June 21, 1942, at 11.30 p.m., a Japanese Navy submarine I-25 bypassed the coastal waters of the United States and attacked the Battery Russell.
-Approximately seventeen shells were fired at the battery direction.
-Fortunately, there were no serious consequences, just the minimal property damage.
-It's still unclear why soldiers received the order not to fire back.
+On Sunday, June 21, 1942, at 11:30 p.m., the Japanese Navy submarine I-25 bypassed the coastal waters of the United States and attacked Battery Russell.
+Approximately seventeen shells were fired in the direction of the battery.
+Fortunately, there were no serious consequences, just minimal property damage.
+It remains unclear why the soldiers received the order not to return fire.

-After World War II, the fort was deactivated, equipment removed, some buildings were demolished, but almost all batteries are available for exploration today.
+After World War II, the fort was deactivated, equipment was removed, and some buildings were demolished, but almost all of the batteries are still available for exploration today.

 The 4,300-acre Fort Stevens State Park has been open to the public since 1955.